-- Log in with your username and Master Password, then select Log In.
+- Log in with your email address and master password, then select Log In.

 If prompted, complete steps for multifactor authentication (if it is enabled on your account).

-You must log in to the LastPass app for Android with your username and Master Password before you can set up account recovery using biometric authentication.
+You must log in to the LastPass Password Manager app for Android with your email address and master password before you can set up account recovery using biometric authentication.

 Once you have logged in to the app, you are taken to your Vault, displaying all of your sites.
 You can swipe left from the right edge of the screen to access your Secure Notes and Form Fills, or select the Vault Options icon in the upper left navigation to access your Sites, Secure Notes, Form Fill Profiles, Settings, as well as the following options: